Right to Product Safety in Bahrain

 • Keep the product, packaging, and receipt as evidence.

-• If you were injured, seek medical treatment and document your injuries for a potential compensation claim.
+• If injured, seek medical treatment first, then document your injuries with photos and medical reports for a compensation claim.

 What should you NOT do?

-• Do not dispose of the defective product — you will need it as evidence for your complaint.
+• Do not dispose of the defective product — you need it as physical evidence for the MOIC investigation.

-• Do not buy products without labels — especially food, cosmetics, and electronics.
+• Do not buy products without Arabic labels — especially food, cosmetics, and electronics, as unlabelled goods bypass safety checks.

-• Do not assume imported products meet local standards — check for the GCC conformity mark.
+• Do not assume imported products meet local standards — check for the GSO conformity mark before purchasing.

 You came here to know your rights — help someone else know theirs.